 The information is held across multiple tables within the system.
 100% extracts of administrative data are taken from this system every day for internal reporting purposes.
-Data cuts combine information from the different tables in the system into one daily extract which includes details of all applications made since 10 December 2018.
+Data cuts combine information from the different tables in the system into one daily extract that includes details of all applications made since 10 December 2018.
 An additional child extract containing details about children listed in the application forms is also available for reporting purposes.
-A payments extract has been recently introduced and used for calculations in this publication too.
+A payments extract is used for calculations in this publication too.
 It contains information on financial aspects of applications.